fauzan660/websocket-chat-server/README.md

 ```bash
 ./wslog --target ws://localhost:8080 --port 9001
 ```
+- `--target` = host:port where your server is running

-point your client at `9001` instead of `8080`, one line change, client and server won't know it's there
+- `--port` = port you want the proxy to run on, point your client here instead of where your server is running

+### Flow
+client -> proxy -> server
+- no need for client to server direct connection proxy handles that

 ## output